TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-dashboard-custom-cards-statistics.md

 What exactly is the range that the Energy Date Selection picker is asking for?
 The Statistics card supports an explicit `fixed_period` so I should be able to figure it out by trial and error.
 My first try was `2025-09-10T00:00:00 - 2025-09-11T00:00:00`, which resulted in 3.41 kWh.
 It looks like the picker is providing the wrong range.

 Maybe the picker is using an inclusive range.
 I tried `2025-09-10T00:00:00 - 2025-09-10T23:59:59`, which resulted in 3.26 kWh.
-Wrong, in a different way, but including the last hour.
+Wrong, in a different way, but still including the last hour.

-We're still on daylight savings time, so I wondered if there was a time zone related problem.
+We're currently on daylight savings time, so I wondered if there was a time zone related problem.
 I tried shifting the range by an hour to `2025-09-09T23:00:00 - 2025-09-10T22:59:59`.
 Bingo, this time the result was 1.18 kWh.

 Which didn't explain why it works for "Measured".
 Or why no one else had noticed what looks like a blatant error.